TRIQS/triqs/doc/reference/c++/using_the_lib/triqs_library.rst

 with bigger projects your :file:`CMakeLists.txt` file will change, but the principle remains the same.

-A simple C++ code, with its tests and documentation
+A simple C++ project, with its tests and documentation
 ------------------------------------------------------

-A mixed C++/Python code
+A mixed C++/Python project
 ------------------------------